Skip to content

 3. Make sure that all change requests are resolved.

 4. Merge the branch using git CLI.
-In case of merging the feature branch into develop branch it may look as follows:
+In case of merging the feature branch into dasharo branch it may look as follows:

 git fetch dasharo

-5. This should automatically trigger closing the MR in the GitHub web UI.
+5. This should automatically trigger closing the MR and deleting the merged branch on GitHub.

-7. Note that the merging may fail if the source (in this case: feature) branch is not properly rebased on top of the target (in this case: develop) branch.
+6. Note that the merging may fail if the source (in this case: feature) branch is not properly rebased on top of the target (in this case: dasharo) branch.
 In such a case, one must rebase the source branch first: